Personal Statement

 OR

 • If you have little or no experience, imagine you are in front of a class of 40 students, many of whom are not interested in studying English.
 How would you go about motivating them?
 What methods or approaches do you think you might use?
-What advantages do you think they might have?
+What advantages do you think your methods might have?

-For CIR applicants only: Current Affairs
+3b) For CIR applicants only: Current affairs

 Contact Us | ©2006 UK JET Programme